rejojer/OpenKB/README.md

 ### (ii) 🛠 Skill Factory — *drop in a book; out comes a digital expert.*

-The newest generator. `openkb skill new` distills an [agent skill](https://docs.claude.com/en/docs/build-with-claude/skills) from any subset of your wiki -- a portable folder that major agents (Claude Code, Codex, etc.) can install and load natively.
+The newest generator. `openkb skill new` distills an [agent skill](https://docs.claude.com/en/docs/build-with-claude/skills) from any subset of your wiki, a portable folder that major agents (Claude Code, Codex, etc.) can install and load natively.
 Drop in a book's worth of papers; out comes a specialist that other agents can call on.

 ```bash
 openkb skill new karpathy-thinking \